umd-lhcb/pidcalib2/README.md

 ## Setup

-When working on a computer that where the LHCb software stack is available (LXPLUS, university cluster, etc.), one can setup PIDCalib2 by running
+When working on a computer where the LHCb software stack is available (LXPLUS, university cluster, etc.), one can setup PIDCalib2 by running
 ```sh
 lb-conda pidcalib bash
 ```